 Started by Timothy Bigelow, his widow operated the tavern after his death in 1776.
 She managed it successfully for decades, despite being accused of sympathizing with the Tories during the American Revolution.
 Unfortunately, it is long since gone, but the building in its place, which also houses the Middletown Police Department, is home to the First & Last Tavern.
 Perhaps the presidential spirit remains there.

-In Greenwich, Conn., Knapp’s Tavern is also known as Putnam Cottage, after its owner Gen. Israel Putnam.
+In Greenwich, Conn., Knapp’s Tavern is also known as Putnam Cottage, after its famous guest, Gen. Israel Putnam.
 But as Knapp’s, innkeeper Isaac Knapp kept it as a tavern and hosted both George Washington and John Adams.
 No longer a tavern, the building can be visited, however, as it is now a museum.

 In Guilford, Conn., Thomas Jefferson and James Madison stayed at the Stone Tavern, with Jefferson rating it above average.
 That tavern isn’t around anymore, but there is a well-known Medad Stone Tavern in Guilford.
 Unfortunately, it never opened for business.